Farhad33/blackjack/README.md

 ## Description

-_Provide a brief, high-level overview of what the final product (artifact) of this goal is.
-Include any relevant resources or dependencies here._
+We are going to make a Black Jack web interface game using React.

 ## Context

-_Why is this goal important?
-How is it useful?
-What questions will it raise?_
+It helps to improve javascript and React skills.

 ## Specifications

-_List of specifications (specs) for the completed goal.
-These are declarative sentences (statements) describing some quality or behavior of the final product._

 - [ ] Multiple local players
 - [ ] Multiple AI players
 - [ ] AI Dealer
-- [ ] Split your bet
-- [ ] Double your bet
+- [ ] Web interface, using React
-- [ ] Inssurance
+- [ ] Game state saved in local storage
-- [ ] Surrender
+- [ ] Cards flip over
 - [X] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].

 ---